Demonware/cog/README.md

 the tool is being run.

-To start using cog with our infrastructure you need to change the profile in the settings file to 'shared' and configure bind_dn option using your full DN.
+To start using cog with our infrastructure you need to change the profile in the settings file to 'shared' and configure `bind_dn` option using your full DN.

-List of available account types (roles) is available through ``cog user type -l``.
+List of available account types (roles) is available through `cog user type -l`.

 # Known Bugs and Limitations #

-* cog requires an UTF-8 locale
+* cog requires locale settings that use UTF-8
-* error handling is abysmal, cog throws exceptions everywhere.
+* error handling is abysmal, exceptions are thrown everywhere

 # Dependencies #